stakater/stakater-docs/docs/content/sre/pipelines/openshift-pipelines/deploying-delivery-pipeline.md

 ## Create Secrets for Pipeline

-These secrets will be required to access github and container registry during the pipeline
+These secrets will be required to access GitHub and container registry during the pipeline

 ::: details 3.2.1 Provide GitHub Credentials